jossemii/sat-sorter-services/README.md

 Sat-Sorter Repository and Regression & CNF Tools

+ __The core service (sat_sorter) automatically selects the most efficient SAT solver based on the structure and size of the CNF-encoded problem, optimizing the resolution of complex constraints.__

 This repository contains various services and tools related to solving SAT (Satisfiability) problems and data regression.
 Below, we describe the key components of the repository:
 Sat-Sorter